marcusasar/SQL_Product_Case_Study/Product_Sales_Case_Study.md

 - **Seattle** is also within this range, at **16,552** units, showing similar sales performance to Dallas and Atlanta.
 - **Portland** has sold **14,051** units, and **Austin** has the lowest sales quantity at **11,151** units.

-In summary, San Francisco stands out in both total quantity sold and sales figures, while cities like Austin and Portland report significantly lower quantities sold compared to the leaders in the list.
+In summary, San Francisco stands out in both total quantity sold figures, while cities like Austin and Portland report significantly lower quantities sold compared to the leaders in the list.